jdauphant/ansible-role-nginx/README.md

 This example demonstrates the common practice of configuring a site server block in the same file as its complementary upstream block.
 If you use this option:
-* _The hash **must** include a `template:, or the configuration task will fail._
+* _The hash **must** include a `template:` value, or the configuration task will fail._
-* _This role cannot check the validity of your custom template.
+* _This role cannot check tha validity of your custom template.
-It is up to you to provide a template with valid content and formatting for NGINX._
+If you use this method, the conf file formtting provided by this role is unavailable, and it is up to you to provide a template with valid content and formatting for NGINX._

 Dependencies
 ------------